elipapa/markdown-cv/index.md

 Pfeiffer LM, Thiele S, Bautista Perpinyà ME, Coenen VA, Döbrössy MD (2016).
 “Characterization of pre- and post-weaning behavior in a rodent model of depression: Early affective dysfunction reflected in Vocalization”.
 Poster session, *XXII Congress of the European Society for Stereotactic and Functional Neurosurgery*, 28-09 to 01-10, Madrid (Spain).

-### Talks and public apperances
+## Talks and public apperances
-`Jun 15, 2021`
+`June 15, 2021`
-__International Host, Online__
+__Host and Moderator, Online event__
 - “Open Science rankings: yes, no, or not this way?
 A debate on developing and implementing transparency metrics.”
 - A three-way debate organized by the Journal of Trial and Error, the Open Science Community Tilburg and Utrecht, and the Centre for Science and Technology Studies (Leiden).

+`February 2, 2021`
+__Invited speaker, Sociedad Española de Bioquímica y Biología Molecular__
-(International) Invited speaker, at Jornadas sobre la carrera investigadora – “¿Qué es una publicación científica?
+- Roundtable: Jornadas sobre la carrera investigadora – “¿Qué es una publicación científica?
 Cómo generar una publicación científica.
 Tipos de publicaciones.
 Publicar en abierto: Open Science.
 Publicar resultados negativos.”
-Talk: “¿Qué es una publicación científica?
+- Talk: “¿Qué es una publicación científica?
 Reflexiones históricas, filosóficas, y críticas.”

-Sociedad Española de Bioquímica y Biología Molecular (online)
-Feb 02, 2021
+`October 29, 2020`
+__Speaker, Descartes Center__

-(Local) Speaker at Department Master Thesis Colloqium Talk: “To be a molecular scientist: Technical social responsibility in 1970s Nature advertisements and leaders” 	Descartes Center (online)
+- Department Master Thesis Colloqium Talk: “To be a molecular scientist: Technical social responsibility in 1970s *Nature* advertisements and leaders.”
-Oct 29, 2020

 (International) Organiser and host, Journal Launch Online Event: Opening Issue, the Journal of Trial and Error.
 Online Dec 30, 2020